Preparing for the Collapse of the Petrodollar System – Part 2

 3. The petrodollar system allows the U.S. to buy oil with a currency it can print at will

-A third major benefit of the petrodollar system for the U.S. has to do with the actual purchase of oil itself.
+The third major benefit of the petrodollar system for the U.S. has to do with the actual purchase of oil itself.

 Again, it does not take much economic knowledge to figure out that this is a great deal.